neovim/neovim/runtime/indent/testdir/README.txt

   the next block of lines.

-- Alternatively to indenting all the lines between START_INDENT and END_INDENT, use a INDENT_AT line, which specifies a pattern to find the line to indent.
+- Alternatively to indenting all the lines between START_INDENT and END_INDENT, use an INDENT_AT line, which specifies a pattern to find the line to indent.
 Example:

 	" START_INDENT
 	" INDENT_AT  this-line